ChrisPenner/tempered/README.md

 Hello, my name is {{echo $USER}}
 ```

-You can set up environment overrides in `env.yaml`, plated looks up through
+You can set up environment overrides in `env.yaml`, tempered looks up through
 the file-system to find an `env.yaml` from the cwd NOT the template location.

 Here's an example env.yaml; we can do simple strings or commands here; just make